-To target Edge TPU devices and reach over-real-time inference results, we follow the quantization scheme of Eq.\ref{eq:quantization} for both weights and activations to obtain a full-integer model.
+To target Edge TPU devices and reach over-real-time inference results, we follow the quantization scheme of Eq. \ref{eq:quantization} for both weights and activations to obtain a full-integer model.
 Since quantized models must have a fixed input shape, we generate a full-integer network for each input shape of the testing samples.
-We use the 100 images from DIV2K validation set as a representative dataset to calibrate the quantization algorithm.
+We use the 100 images from the DIV2K validation set as a representative dataset to calibrate the quantization algorithm.
 We refer to the int8-quantized standard model as EdgeSRGANi8.
 As for the tiny model, we optimize the distilled network EdgeSRGANi8-tiny\distillation[6pt].
-Results for the visual-oriented optimized models are show in Tab.\ref{tab:SRresCoral}.
-Due to the reduced activation and weights space of the full-integer models, we experience a great increase in inference speed up to over-real-time, at the cost of a degradation in SR performance.
-All the proposed quantized model still outperform bicubic baseline on the perceptual index LPIPS and therefore represent a good option for applications in which really fast inference is needed.
-A comparison of different models for visual-oriented $\times 4$ upsampling is shown in Fig.\ref{fig:fps_lpips}.
-We consider LPIPS performance on Set5 dataset compared to framerate.
+Results for the visual-oriented optimized models are shown in Tab. \ref{tab:SRresCoral}.
+Due to the full-integer models' reduced activation and weight, we experience a great increase in inference speed up to over-real-time at the cost of degradation in SR performance.
+All the proposed quantized models still outperform the bicubic baseline on the perceptual index LPIPS and therefore represent a good option for applications in which really fast inference is needed.
+A comparison of different models for visual-oriented $\times 4$ upsampling is shown in Fig. \ref{fig:fps_lpips}.
+We consider LPIPS performance on the Set5 dataset compared to framerate.